 Scientists continue to study ways to replace the missing metabolites in patients who are prone to inflammatory bowel disease and colorectal cancer (colon cancer).
 New research, published in the American Journal of Pathology, describes the introduction of histamine-producing intestinal bacteria in mice lacking the enzyme histidine decarboxylase, reduces inflammation and tumor formation.
-The results indicate that the change in the intestinal microbiome using probiotics may be a new preventive measure for patients with inflammatory risk of bowel disease .
+The results indicate that the change in the intestinal microbiome using probiotics may be a new preventive measure for patients at risk for inflammatory bowel disease .

 "We have to use the achievements of science microbiome to facilitate the diagnosis and treatment of diseases, - said James Versalovich, professor of pathology and immunology from Houston. - Introducing the necessary microbes, we reduce the risk of developing cancer . "